Monoidal category

-that is associative up to a natural isomorphism, and an object I that is both a left and right identity for ⊗, again up to a natural isomorphism.
+that is associative up to a natural isomorphism, and an object $I$ that is both a left and right identity for $\otimes$, again up to a natural isomorphism.
 The associated natural isomorphisms are subject to certain coherence conditions, which ensure that all the relevant diagrams commute.

 The ordinary tensor product makes vector spaces, abelian groups, R-modules, or R-algebras into monoidal categories.
 Monoidal categories can be seen as a generalization of these and other examples.
 Every (small) monoidal category may also be viewed as a "categorification" of an underlying monoid, namely the monoid whose elements are the isomorphism classes of the category's objects and whose binary operation is given by the category's tensor product.